-Fed shipment of Q-tip-style coronavirus swabs puzzle Washington State officials, latest wrinkle in supply woes
+Fed shipment of Q-tip-style coronavirus swabs puzzles Washington state officials, latest wrinkle in supply woes

 Last month, Inslee called for ramping up testing levels to 20,000 to 30,000 tests per day and expanding a trained crew of 700 investigators to 1,500 tasked with tracking down those who had contact with someone who tests positive.
 The idea is to identify and separate exposed individuals from society at large to tamp out new transmissions.

 Since then, statewide coronavirus testing has steadily climbed, in recent weeks to more than 6,000 tests per day.
-The governor also announced this week nearly 1,400 contact tracing personnel are now prepared.
+The governor also announced this week nearly 1,400 contact-tracing personnel are now prepared.

 Inslee’s testing goal has no deadline, but his office and public health officials want expanded testing in place for the coming flu season, which typically starts in the fall.
 By then, broad testing statewide will be crucial to determine whether patients are sick with COVID-19 or with other flu-like illnesses, they said.